aloisdg/aloisdg-blog/posts/from-json-to-md-with-gha.md

   - markdown
 ---

+[Separation of content and presentation](https://en.wikipedia.org/wiki/Separation_of_content_and_presentation) is one of my main pet peeve.
+Lets see how we can insert json data into a Markdown instead of harcoded them.

+You can look at a plain repository to see a demo of this post [json-to-md](https://github.com/aloisdg/json-to-md).

 ## The Markdown

 In your Markdown, say `README.md`, add the following comment to indicate where the generation should be: